Manual wheelchair guide

 Are you an active wheelchair user?

 An active user will use a wheelchair as their only way of getting around.
 Typically, you might have experienced a spinal cord injury, live with a congenital difficulty or be a younger person who needs a wheelchair frequently.
-On average an active user will be in their wheelchair for 12 hours a day.
+On average, an active user will be in a wheelchair for 12 hours a day.

 Are you an mid-active wheelchair user?

 If you are a mid-active user, you will want to be active when using a wheelchair but not necessarily use one all the time.
-For example, you might be someone who is able to mobilise around the house but struggles with longer distances.
-Mid-active users are commonly recovering after surgery or use a powered wheelchair full time and need a manual wheelchair as a backup.
-Wheelchairs for mid-active users tend to help people with conditions such as MS, Parkinson’s, undiagnosed neurological disorders, ME and early stage MND.
+For example, you might be someone who can mobilise around the house but struggles with longer distances.
+Mid-active users commonly recover after surgery or use a powered wheelchair full time and need a manual wheelchair as a backup.
+Wheelchairs for mid-active users tend to help people with conditions such as MS, Parkinson’s, undiagnosed neurological disorders, ME and early-stage Motor Neurone Disease (MND).
 Recently injured patients in hospitals can also be regarded as mid-active users, typically in a wheelchair for 3 to 4 hours a day.

 Are you an occasional wheelchair user?